vedatkara/GreedyApproach/README.md

 # GreedyApproach
-Solving a problem by using Dynamic Programming method in Java Scenario of the Assignment:
+Solving a problem by using Greedy method in Java Scenario of the Assignment:
 Assume that you are the owner of a football club.
 Your club has enough trainers to improve and promote ‘p’ players to the main squad from the youth team.
 Some other clubs ask to rent players